hvp-333/Fake-News-Detection/README.md

 ## **Features**

-**_Data Collection_** : The project includes a comprehensive dataset of real and fake news articles collected from various sources.
+- **_Data Collection_** : The project includes a comprehensive dataset of real and fake news articles collected from various sources.

-**_Data Preprocessing_** : The dataset undergoes preprocessing steps such as text cleaning, tokenization, and feature extraction.
+- **_Data Preprocessing_** : The dataset undergoes preprocessing steps such as text cleaning, tokenization, and feature extraction.

-**_Model Training_** : Multiple machine learning models are trained on the preprocessed data, including traditional algorithms like Logistic Regression, Naive Bayes, and ensemble methods like Random Forest, and many more.
+- **_Model Training_** : Multiple machine learning models are trained on the preprocessed data, including traditional algorithms like Logistic Regression, Naive Bayes, and ensemble methods like Random Forest, and many more.

-**_Evaluation_** : The trained models are evaluated using various performance metrics, such as accuracy, precision, recall, and F1-score, to assess their effectiveness in detecting fake news articles.
+- **_Evaluation_** : The trained models are evaluated using various performance metrics, such as accuracy, precision, recall, and F1-score, to assess their effectiveness in detecting fake news articles.

-**_Deployment_** : The best-performing models can be deployed as a web application or API for real-time fake news detection.
+- **_Deployment_** : The best-performing models can be deployed as a web application or API for real-time fake news detection.

+## **Dependencies**

+Numpy
+Pandas
+Scikit-learn
+NLTK
+Gensim
+Tensorflow
+Keras
+Matplotlib
+Seaborn
+Wordcloud

 ## **Getting Started**